ljayakum/AWS-Lab-Load-Balancing-and-Auto-Scaling/README.md

 ## 🌐 Task 4: Verify Load Balancing is Working

+**What I did:**
+Checked that the new EC2 instances were registered as healthy targets in the **Target Group**, and tested the **Load Balancer DNS** in a browser.

+**Why I did it:**
+To confirm that:
+- The Load Balancer is successfully routing traffic to healthy instances.
+- Auto Scaling has launched the correct number of instances.
+- The web application is reachable, meaning the full pipeline (AMI → Launch → Scale → Balance) is working.

 ### ✅ Check EC2 Instances

 1. Go to **EC2 → Instances**